 Here's how you get to Lucerne.
 And once you are here, how to get around.
 In the city we recommend public transport, even for car enthusiasts: it's safe, reliable and gets you everywhere within no time - without having to worry about traffic jams and parking slots.

 Arriving by plane

 Lucerne is easiest to reach from Zurich International Airport (ZRH), which has by far the most international connections compared to the two alternatives: EuroAirport Basel Mulhouse (BSL) and Airport Bern-Belp (BRN).

 Zurich airport handles around 700 flights a day going to over 170 destinations worldwide.
-You can find ATMs and switzerlandinfo desks at arrival 1 and arrival 2 just after you pass customs.
+You can find ATMs and switzerlandinfo desks at arrivals 1 and arrivals 2 just after you pass customs.
 There is a big public shopping area with most shops open from 08:00 - 21:00 and free Wi-fi for the first 2 hours, just connect your device to ’ZurichAirport’ and follow the instructions in your browser.

 Direct trains to Lucerne leave Zurich airport every hour and take 62minutes, trains that take just 5 minutes longer leave inbetween (chane train at Zuzrich HB).
 The train station is actually within the airport, on level -2 of the airport centre, where the main shopping area and check-in 3 are located.
 Train tickets can be bought at the counters or at the ticket machines (switch them to English on the first screen) next to the stairs leading down to the platforms.

 Arriving by trainLucerne's main train station is right in the centre of town, with the lake and the KKL to one side and the old town just a few minutes' walk away.
 International and domestic connections leave and arrive here.
-At the station you will find ticket offices, the tourist information as well as shopping.
-Buses and taxis leave just in front the station.
+At the station you will find ticket offices, tourist information as well as shopping.
+Buses and taxis depart just in front the station.
 Of the suburban train stations, the one at the Transport Museum (Verkehrshaus) is most likely to interest you.